What’s Your Business Really Worth?

 The one that agency owners are most familiar with is the “Multiple of EBITDA” approach.
 With this method, we look at historical EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization), make certain adjustments such as one-time, out of the ordinary expenses and normalization of owner’s salary, and then apply a multiple to that number driven by agency size, type, location, and Value Drivers analysis.
 Depending upon all of these factors, multiples can range anywhere from a low of 2.5 or 3 times EBITDA to as high as 8 times, and typically are between 3x and 6x for small to mid-size independents.
 Knowing where you might fall on this range is critical, and this is why it’s essential to work with an advisor who has the pulse of the market and can provide you with good guidance.

 “Comparables” is, theoretically, the simplest and most direct approach.
 Look at other agencies like yours, find out what they sold for, and then apply the same multiple to you.
 Theoretically.
 The problem is, this information doesn’t exist.
 Most agency transactions are private and relatively small, and your two friends who have sold really don’t give you a reliable sample.
 Sales data are not available.
-And even if they were, knowing the price doesn’t tell you about underlying variables like performance, Value Drivers, etc. This is another case where having an advisor with first-hand experience will only benefit you.
+And even if they were, knowing the price doesn’t tell you about underlying variables like performance, Value Drivers, etc. This is another case where having an advisor with first-hand experience determining business value will only benefit you.

 Discounted Future Cash Flow

 “Discounted Future Cash Flow” (DCF) or Capitalization of Historic Earnings is the most common financial method.
 DCF estimates the future stream of cash flow (typically three to five years into the future) and applies a discount rate (based on a “capitalization rate” or rate of return necessary to make it an attractive investment vs. other uses of the money) to arrive at a present value for that future income.
-This figure is combined with the present value of what the company may be worth at the end of the cash flow streaming period – which is also discounted to a present value – to arrive at the estimated total current company value.
+This figure is combined with the present value of what the company may be worth at the end of the cash flow streaming period – which is also discounted to a present value – to arrive at the estimated total current business value.
 This approach enables a buyer to decide what rate of return they want to receive and then assess what price they can afford to pay for your agency to generate that return.
 Capitalization of Historic Earnings is essentially the same approach applied to actual past cash flow rather than speculations about the future.
 The choice of which to use is driven by judgment factors around the likelihood of future earnings remaining relatively stable versus the expectation of significant volatility.

 So how do we know which of all of these methods to apply?
 Sometimes we’ll look at multiple approaches and average or weight them.
 Part of the consideration is the type of buyer.
 A strategic buyer (another business that is acquiring you as part of their own growth strategy) is likely to be driven by the multiple of EBITDA whether historic or future-based; a financial buyer (someone looking at you more from an investment than an operational perspective) will pay more attention to the Discounted Future Cash Flow/Capitalization of Historic Earnings.
 For most independent agencies, the most likely buyer is the strategic buyer, and that’s why the multiple of EBITDA approach is the most commonly used.